Exporting cocoa beans to Switzerland

 Source: Caribbean Agricultural Network

-Cocoa beans are traditionally shipped in jute bags, which can weigh 60–65 kg.
+Cocoa beans are traditionally shipped in jute bags, which can weigh between 60 and 65 kg.

-In the fine flavour and speciality cocoa segment, jute bags are still commonly used.
-For very high-quality micro-lots vacuum-sealed GrainPro packaging can be used (see Figure 3).
+In the fine flavour/speciality cocoa segment, jute bags are still commonly used.
+For very high-quality micro lots, vacuum-sealed GrainPro packaging can be used (see figure 3).

 Figure 3: Examples of packaging for cocoa beans: jute bag, container-sized flexi bag and GrainPro